Whisperer217/HouseUI/installer/README.md

 - Full access to all basic features

 **Option B: Activate License**
-- Enter your license key (format: GRDAI-XXXXX-XXXXX-XXXXX-XXXXX)
+- Enter your license key (format: CRNIF-XXXXX-XXXXX-XXXXX-XXXXX)
 - System will activate automatically
 - Unlock features based on your license tier